How to Detach a Policy from a Role

 Detaching a policy from a role removes the policy's permission rules from the role.
 Users and groups assigned to the role will no longer have the permissions defined in the detached policy, unless those permissions are granted through another attached policy.

-This guide explains how to detach a policy from a role using the Vultr Console and the Vultr API.
+Follow this guide to detach a policy from a role using the Vultr Console, the Vultr API, or Terraform.

 The policy is detached and users assigned to this role lose the associated permissions.